Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Discussion

-Possible approaches suggested by the author to jointly model time and marks include mimicking the Neural Hawkes \cite{mei2017neural} architecture and directly modeling the distribution of $n$ inter-event times separately, using a shared RNN to process the history.
+Our LogNormMix-Net can be modified to jointly model time and marks by mimicking the Neural Hawkes \cite{mei2017neural} architecture and directly modeling the distribution of $n$ inter-event times separately, using a shared RNN to process the history.
 However, this requires each sender to have a sufficient number of events to learn an individual temporal mixture model.

-\paragraph{PPLM for multi-person conversation generation} We also experimented with using PPLM, though did not find it to outperform the standard GPT-2 model.
-Degeneration is a recognised issue with the PPLM, and discussed in the paper\cite{dathathri2019plug}, and we found it to be particularly noticeable when the step size is set too high or top-k is set too low.
-Figure \ref{PPLM} in Appendix \ref{appendix-text} shows an example of the difference observed in output when the same prompt is used but different step size.